-Despite the huge efforts to develop innovative sensors [17], the current state-of-the-art for autonomous environmental devices to monitor the chemical and biological status of our water resources is based on autonomous flow systems [18] that employ conventional pumps, valves and fluid handling components, and because of this, these systems are usually expensive (often > €20K per unit).
-Therefore, the goal is to generate autonomous devices that integrate all necessary steps for defined (bio)-chemical analysis such as sampling, sample transport, filtration, dilution, chemical reaction, separation and detection without the need for conventional components.
-This concept is called micro Total Analysis System (μTAS) [19].
-Indeed, a μTAS or a lab-on-a-chip (LOC) has the potential to shrink the technology of an entire laboratory to a chip format.
-Reviewers stated that LOC and electrochemical sensing-based portable monitoring systems are good alternatives to conventional methods [6] and present the advances of different methodologies within microfluidic-based sensors for water quality monitoring [2].
-In particular, two main aspects are rapidly developing and adapting to the new needs of water monitoring:
+Despite the huge efforts to develop innovative sensors [17], the current state-of-theart for autonomous environmental devices to monitor the chemical and biological status of our water resources is based on autonomous flow systems [18] that employ conventional pumps, valves and fluid handling components, and because of this, these systems are usually expensive (often > \in 20K per unit).
+Therefore, the goal is to generate autonomous devices that integrate all necessary steps for a defined (bio)chemical analysis such as sampling, sample transport, filtration, dilution, chemical reaction, separation and detection without the need of conventional components.
+This concept is called micro Total Analysis System (μ TAS) [19].
+Indeed, a μ TAS or a labon-a-chip (LOC) has the ambition of shrinking an entire laboratory to a chip format.
+Reviewers stated that LOC and electrochemical sensing-based portable monitoring systems are good alternatives to conventional methods [6] and present the advances and shortcomings of different methodologies in microfluidic-based sensors for water quality monitoring [2].
+In particular, two main aspects are rapidly developing and adapting to the new needs on water monitoring:

-(1) the engineering of the equipment used for analysis both in lab and in field, that has evolved towards the miniaturization of the device and to the incorporation of more precise detection technologies for the creation of integrated systems.
-These systems have experienced the evolution from simple sampling and handling to more complex automated sampling units that allow higher control and a larger number of samples to be analyzed [20].
-A major benefactor to this evolution has been microfluidic technology, which permits fast and cheap analysis of samples on-site and with low reagent consumption [21].
-This novel formatting saves protocol-time, reduces the risk of sample loss or contamination and reduces costs, by avoiding the use of bulky expensive laboratory instrumentation.
-Furthermore, microfluidics allows easy operation, full automation, increase throughput and improve repeatability by reducing human errors.

-(2) the use of novel functional materials for sensing [22-24], under controlled laboratory conditions, exhibits improved performance compared to conventional sensors.
-Therefore, these new types of sensors have the potential to upgrade environmental analysis systems.
+- (1) the engineering of the equipment used for analysis both in lab and in field, that has evolved to the miniaturization of the devices and to the incorporation of more precise detection technologies for the creation of integrated systems.
+These systems have experienced the evolution from simple sampling and handling to more complex automated sampling units that allow higher control and larger number of samples to be analyzed [20].
+A major benefactor to this evolution has been microfluidic technology, which permits fast and cheap analysis of samples, on-site and with low reagent consumption [21].
+This novel formatting saves protocols time, reduces risk of sample losses or contaminations and reduces costs by avoiding the use of bulky expensive laboratory instrumentation.
+Furthermore, microfluidics allows for full automation, thus increasing throughput, improving ease of use and repeatability by reducing human errors. - (2) the use of novel materials, like functional materials for sensing, where ingenious uses of structured materials [22-24], under controlled laboratory conditions, exhibit greatly improved characteristics compared to conventional sensors.
+Therefore, these new types of sensors have the potential to improve environmental analysis systems.

-Despite these exciting developments, there are hardly any examples of these types of systems in real deployment sites.
-Perhaps, the key to change the current model is to drive down the cost per unit, making autonomous environmental devices available for \in 500 or even \in 20.
-It is essential to be able to develop integrable microfluidic sensors and actuators, fabricated through innovative breakthroughs emerging from fundamental materials science research.
-They should be fabricated at a reasonable price by using scalable fabrication techniques, compatible with mass production and commercialization, reducing device dimensions without losing any of the advantages of existing technology (Fig. 1) [25].
+However, despite these exciting developments, there is rarely found any example of these type of systems being used in real deployment sites.
+Nevertheless, the key to change the current model is to drive down the costs per unit, making autonomous environmental devices available for \in 500 or even \in 20.
+It is capital to be able to develop integrable microfluidic sensors and actuators, fabricated through innovative breakthroughs emerging from fundamental materials science research.
+They should be fabricated at a reasonable price by using scalable fabrication techniques, compatible with mass production and commercialization, reducing device dimensions without losing any of the advantages of existing technology [25].
+(Figure 1).